 ZYKLON NON-LOOPING COASTER

-Also known as Galaxi coasters, the compact design of makes it very popular with smaller theme park operators.
+Often called Galaxi coasters, which are actually Zyklon clones built by former Italian amusement ride manufacturer S.D.C., their compact design makes them very popular with smaller amusement park operators.
 The track is loosely based on two figure eights with moderately-paced turns and gentle drops.
-Instead of a long train, riders sit in two row four-seater cars.
+Instead of a long train like the Galaxi, riders sit in two row four-seater cars that are sometimes connected by a steel bar to double the capacity.

 ZYKLON LOOPING COASTER